MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/suggested-skills.md

 ## Deeper skills exploration

-Beyond these initial options for developing skills, a variety of learning options are available.
+Beyond these initial options for developing skills, a variety of learning options is available.

 ### Typical mappings of cloud IT roles

-Microsoft and partners offer a variety of options to help all audiences develop their skills with Azure services:
+Microsoft and partners offer different options to help all audiences develop their skills with Azure services:

 - [Microsoft Virtual Academy](https://mva.microsoft.com/product-training/microsoft-azure).
 Offers training from the people who helped build Azure.
 From a basic overview to deep technical training, these courses help IT implementers learn how to use Azure for their business.
 - [Microsoft IT Pro Cloud Essentials](https://www.microsoft.com/azureessentials).
 Provides a free annual subscription that includes cloud services, education, and support benefits.
 IT Pro Cloud Essentials provides IT implementers with hands-on experience, targeted educational opportunities, and access to experts in areas that matter most to increase knowledge and create a path to career advancement.